Extinctione/priority-list/README.md

 Enter your tasks in the textarea (one per line).

+(you can mainly connect it to codepen and use it on notion or any note app you prefer)

 Click Start.

 For each pair of tasks, select the one that is more important.